I had a request from a newer post-op to do a blog post of the pureed foods I ate. So per request here you go.

 Faux Ice Cream - freeze yogurt or protein shakes in popsicle makers

-Oatmeal and Cream of Wheat (with or without added protein)
+Oatmeal and Cream of Wheat (with added protein)

-I wish I would done this back then: Protein Ice Cream soooo good.
+I wish I would done this back then but do now: Protein Ice Cream soooo good.